Geometric tortoise: Diet

 The geometric tortoise's diet consists mainly of the leaves, geophytes, flowers, and shoots of a wide range of indigenous fynbos and renosterveld plant and grass species.
 Some of its more common food plants include Crassula ciliata, Oxalis species, local geophyte species, such as Cyanella hyacinthoides, Babiana angustifolia and Lachenalia contaminata; as well as a variety of grass species such as Themeda triandra, Briza maxima, Cynodon dactylon, Ehrharta calycina, Pentaschistis curvifolia and Eragrostis curvula.
 A failure to have the full range of these, and other specific local plant species, means that the geometric tortoise soon dies when taken out of its natural habitat or kept in captivity.
 The specific diet, together with climate, humidity and soil differences, are the principal reasons why the species does not survive for long outside of its habitat.
 It also means that the geometric tortoise is restricted to south-western Cape alluvial fynbos and shale renosterveld vegetation types.
-The geometric tortoise consumes at least 14 plant species as food, which includes 64% of Aspalathus species, 60% of Oxalis species and 66% of Berkheya species occur in West Coast renosterveld.
+The geometric tortoise consumes at least 14 plant species as food, which includes 64% of Aspalathus species, 60% of Oxalis species and 66% of Berkheya species occur in Swartland Shale Renosterveld.
 Since the distribution range of geometric tortoise lies within a winter rainfall area, the annual grasses, geophytes and other herbaceous taxa are important food items during winter.
 During the summer, the annual green component is reduced and therefore the perennial grass, shrub and succulent components would serve geometric tortoise as the major food resource.
 Food sources tend to have a higher concentration of iron and had lower failure load and tensile strength than non-food plants.
 When eating the tortoise uses a grab and pull method that tends to be used more in larger herbivores.
 They take small bites that increase surface area to be exposed to enzymes making digestion easier.

-Behavior
+Behaviour

 They are said to aestivate in the months of June through September, or when their natural environment is not normal, or when in captivity.
 Little is known about their reproductive behaviour.
 When the female is ready to lay eggs, she digs a hole in the ground and covers it with grass or other vegetation.
 The geometric tortoise tends to feed during cooler parts of the morning and afternoon.
 They tend to be shy and seek shelter when they notice observers.